waynexia/corroding-prometheus/rfc.md

 ## Overview
 One of the goals is to make use of our existing basic operators, execution model and runtime to reduce the work.
 So the entire proposal is built on top of Apache Arrow DataFusion.
 The rewrote PromQL logic is manifested as `Expr` or `Execution Plan` in DataFusion.
 And both the intermediate data structure and the result is in the format of `Arrow`'s `RecordBatch`.

 The following sections are organized in a top-down manner.
-First
+Starts with evaluation procedure.
+Then introduces the building blocks of our new PromQL operation.
+Follows by an explanation of data model.
+And end with an example logic plan.

 *This RFC is heavily related to Prometheus and PromQL.
 It won't repeat some basic concepts of them.*